quantitative-biology/course-overview/README.md

 Andy starting from lecture from previous course, then adapting.

+Suggested repo name: module-2-rmarkdown

 ## 3. Multivariate statistics

 Kim ...

+Suggested repo name: module-3-multivariate

 ## 4. Machine learning

 Kim ...

+Suggested repo name: module-4-machine-learning

 ## 5. Optimization techniques

 Brian ...

+Suggested repo name: module-5-optimization

 ## Workflow

-It's doubtful that we'll all be adding to this at the same time (so we probably won't get conflicts, famous last words...).
-So just fetch and rebase before editing and then pushing (hope that makes sense!).
+It's doubtful that we'll all be adding to this overview repository at the same time (so we probably won't get conflicts, famous last words...).
+So just fetch and rebase before editing and then pushing (hope that makes sense).